Private plane crashes at Maine airport, eight on board

 BANGOR, Maine — A Bombardier Challenger 600 crashed shortly after takeoff from Bangor International Airport in Maine.

-It is belived that eight people were on board the plane when it crashed around 7:45 p.m., The Associated Press reported.
+It is believed that eight people were on board the plane when it crashed around 7:45 p.m., The Associated Press reported.

 Airport officials released a statement saying the crash involved a single aircraft that was departing.